urql-graphql/urql/docs/basics.md

 });
 ```

-The exchange from `ssrExchange()` should be added after the default
+The exchange returned by `ssrExchange()` should be added after the `cacheExchange`
-or your custom `cacheExchange` and before any asynchronous exchanges
+(or any other custom cache exchange you've defined), and before any
-like the `fetchExchange`.
+asynchronous exchanges like the `fetchExchange`.

 ### Prefetching on the server